Left-right splitting of elliptic flow due to directed flow in heavy ion collisions: Results using the reaction plane

-Note that the coefficient $c_3=2\langle \cos(3\phi) \rangle$ above does not correspond to (twice) the usual triangular flow $v_3$~\cite{Alver:2010gr}, which axes fluctuate mostly independent of the $x$-axis (or the reaction plane).
-Instead, $c_3$ here is calculated relative to the $x$-axis and represents another type of triangular flow at finite rapidities that correlates with the reaction plane.
-If $|c_3|\ll |v_1|$, we can neglect $c_3$ and get simple relations:
+Note that the coefficient $c_3=2\langle \cos(3\phi) \rangle$ does not correspond to (twice) the usual triangular flow $v_3$ ~\cite{Alver:2010gr}, which axes fluctuate mostly independently of the $x$-axis (or the reaction plane).
+Instead, $c_3$ here is calculated relative to the reaction plane and represents another type of triangular flow at finite rapidities that correlates with the reaction plane, and it is expected to be rapidity-odd.
+If $|c_3|\ll |v_1|$, we can neglect $c_3$ and get simpler relations (up to second order in $v_1$ and/or $v_2$):